Bishop, Kucherov help Lightning beat Kings 5-0

 TAMPA, Fla.
+(AP) -- Ben Bishop came up big early and the Tampa Bay offense did the rest.

-(AP) -- Ben Bishop made 28 saves, Nikita Kucherov scored twice during a three-goal second period and the Tampa Bay Lightning beat the Los Angeles Kings 5-0 on Tuesday night.
+Bishop made 28 saves, Nikita Kucherov scored twice during a three-goal second period and the Lightning blanked the Los Angeles Kings 5-0 on Tuesday night.

 Tampa Bay, which won consecutive games for the first time since Dec.
 20-22, also got goals from Jonathan Drouin, Gabriel Dumont and Braydon Coburn.

 Kings goalie Peter Budaj turned aside 16 shots in losing for the second straight game after a five-game winning streak in which he had three shutouts.
-Budaj was pulled after allowing four goals over two periods in Sunday's 5-0 loss at Washington.
+Budaj was pulled after allowing four goals over two periods in Sunday's 5-0 defeat at Washington.

+''If you look at the goals, it was odd-man rushes, breakaways,'' Kings center Anze Kopitar said.

 Bishop stopped 19 shots in the first, including a nifty glove save on Jake Muzzin's drive from the left circle, en route to his first shutout this season and 19th overall.